mordadam/google-translate-html-js/README.md

 <script src="js/gt.min.js" data-gt-widget-id="43217984"></script>
 ```

-### Step 3 :

-You should put the `.svg` flag files inside your project.
-You can place the files anywhere in your project.
-But note that all the files(.svg) will be placed in the svg folder.

-> The name of the parent folder of the files must be "svg/"

-### Step 4 :

-Make your own settings in the js codes you added:
+And finally, make your own settings in the js codes you added:

 -   Choose your default language => `default_language`
 -   Choose your languages => `languages`
 -   Select your element => `wrapper_selector`
--   Set your flags directory (before svg/\*) => `flags_location`
+-   Set your flags directory (before svg folder) => `flags_location`

 ## Set more than one in page